dislproject/disl/disl/README.txt

   + sudo apt-get install libeigen3-dev
 This places header files in "/usr/include/eigen3".

-6. Now ready to compile in QT Creator.
+6. Now ready to compile in Qt Creator (or externally).
 The first thing to do is run "qmake", to generate the Makefile on your machine.
 I have chosen to include the currently-generated "Makefile" in git source control, because it may be useful to compare against what is generated now.